projectatomic/atomic-site/source/docs/docker-building-rhel-images.md

     # docker run -i -t rhel bash

 This returns a shell prompt.
-Inside the container shell run a couple of normal `yum` commands to get the latest updates for RHEL and install Apache httpd:
+Inside the container shell, run the following `yum` commands to get the latest updates for RHEL, and to install Apache httpd:

     # yum update -y
     # yum install -y httpd
     # exit

-From the host machine save the new image by first finding the container ID and then committing it to a new image name:
+From the host machine, save the new image by finding the container ID and then committing it to a new image name:

     # docker ps -a
     # docker commit c16378f943fe rhel-httpd

 Now push the image to the registry using the image ID.
 In this example the registry is on registry-host and listening on port 5000.
 Default Docker commands will push to the default `docker.io` registry.
-Instead push to the local registry which is on a host called registry-host.
-In order to do this tag the image with the host name, or IP address, and port of the registry:
+Instead, push to the local registry, which is on a host called *registry-host*.
+To do this, tag the image with the host name or IP address, and the port of the registry:

     # docker tag rhel-httpd registry-host:5000/myadmin/rhel-httpd
     # docker push registry-host:5000/myadmin/rhel-httpd

-You can check that this worked by running:
+Check that this worked by running:

     # docker images

 You should see both `rhel-httpd` and `registry-host:5000/myadmin/rhel-httpd` listed.

-Now the administrator has a new image that contains a Apache Web server.
+The administrator now has a new image that contains a Apache Web server.
 The adminstrator can build a Dockerfile based on that image and add the appropriate files.
-Docker will automatically untar/unzip the files in a source tar/zip file into the target directory.
+Docker automatically untars or unzips the files in a source tar or zip file into the target directory.
 Here is the Dockerfile:

     FROM registryhost:5000/whenry/rhel-httpd
     MAINTAINER A D Ministator email: admin@mycorp.com